downson-lang/downson/SPECIFICATION.md

 **Interpretation Error**

   * If the *type hint* describes a known type but neither the *link text*, nor the *value override* describe a valid literal of that type, then both the *primitive literal* itself and the corresponding *object key* should be **ignored**.
-  * If the *type hint* describes a known type but the mandatory type parameters are not set, then both the *primitive literal* itself and the corresponding *object key* should be **ignored**.
+  * If the *type hint* describes a known type but

+      * the mandatory type parameters are not set,
+      * or the supplied values are illegal,

+    then both the *primitive literal* itself and the corresponding *object key* should be **ignored**.

 </details>